dmvvilela/svelte-scrollactive/README.md

 ## Contributing

-Clone the repository and install the dependencies running `yarn`.
-After the dependencies are installed you should be good to run `yarn start` which will load up a server with the sandbox for you to play around.
+Clone the repository and install the dependencies running `pnpm`.
+After the dependencies are installed you should be good to run `pnpm dev` which will load up a server with the sandbox for you to play around.